Row-Column Mirror Symmetry for Colored Torus Knot Homology: Introduction

+The algebra $HH(R[x_i])$ is commonly called the \textit{derived sheet algebra}.
+We point out that its dimension agrees exactly with the dimension of the unknot invariant $\mathrm{dim}(HHH(\mathcal{U}))$ of Equation \eqref{eq: unknot_invariant}.
+The presence of an algebra with dimension matching that of the unknot invariant acting on the invariant of an \textit{arbitrary} link is common to many link homology theories\footnote{As is the dependence of this action on a choice of component of $\mathcal{L}$.}; we direct the interested reader to the Introduction of \cite{HRW21} for more details.
+The \textit{reduced} HOMFLYPT homology of $\mathcal{L}$ is the triply-graded vector space $\overline{HHH}(\mathcal{L})$ obtained by killing the action of $HH(R[x_i])$ in non-zero degrees.

-\begin{remark} In fact, standard arguments show that $HHH(\mathcal{L})$ is free over the derived sheet algebra of a single strand; see \cite{Ras15}.
+\begin{remark} The careful reader will have noticed that our definition of reduced HOMFLYPT homology depends on a choice of component of $\mathcal{L}$.
+In fact, standard arguments show that $HHH(\mathcal{L})$ is free over the derived sheet algebra of a single strand; see \cite{Ras15}, particularly the discussion following Definitions 2.13 and 2.14 of that work.
 This immediately implies a straightforward relationship between the (graded dimensions of the) reduced and unreduced invariants: